Home › Japan Green Medicall Centre Limited Privacy Policy

 12. How long we store personal data for

-We only store personal data for as long as is necessary for the purpose(s) it was collected for, or for related compatible purposes (such as record keeping, in order to comply with legal and regulatory requirements and because information may be required if a claim later arises).
+We only store personal data for as long as is necessary for the purpose(s) it was collected for, or for related compatible purposes (such as record keeping, in order to comply with legal and regulatory requirements and because information may be required if a legal claim later arises).

 In the case of patients (and related individuals such as next of kin) we store personal data for the duration of the treatment.
 We will then store the information for the periods set out in table below.